agneevX/home-assistant/README.md

 - Network devices list

 Using the Netgear integration, this card shows all network-connected devices.
-Dynamically sorted such that the last updated device is always on top.
+Dynamically sorted such that the last-updated device is always on top.

 ---